REDW-2017 Author Instructions

-Congratulations on the acceptance of your summary for presentation at the 2016 IEEE Radiation Effects Data Workshop.
-I look forward to seeing you at the Oregon Convention Center in Portland, Oregon and working with you as we take your contribution through presentation at the Workshop and the publication process for the Workshop Record.
+Congratulations on the acceptance of your summary for presentation at the 2017 IEEE Radiation Effects Data Workshop.
+I look forward to seeing you in New Orleans, Louisiana and working with you as we take your contribution through presentation at the Workshop and the publication process for the Workshop Record.

 This letter will discuss several issues relevant to the Workshop and the Workshop Record.
 Let's start with the REDW publication schedule.